|

 her flashy partner dancing.
 Considering Joanne was dancing with

 me at the time, Victoria was apoplectic.
-Here I
+This was

 was, the beneficiary of all her valuable assistance.